briuri/advent-of-code/README.md

 ## Leaderboard Visualization

-In addition to puzzle solutions, this project also contains a simple visualization (under `viz/src`) of the private leaderboard JSON that can show the data as an [Unofficial Rankings page](http://aoc.urizone.net).
+In addition to puzzle solutions, this project also contains a simple visualization (under `viz/src`) of the private leaderboard JSON that can show the data as a median-based [Rankings page](http://aoc.urizone.net).

 ## License